-Students enter the program as freshmen and learn at an accelerated pace to earn a bachelor’s degree in three years and an MSA in the fourth.
+Students enter the program as first-year students and learn at an accelerated pace to earn a bachelor’s degree in three years and an MSA in the fourth.

 Unique Program Features

-- An optional residential cohort freshman experience with other four-year BS/MSA students
+- An optional residential cohort first-year experience with other four-year BS/MSA students

-- Dedicated resident assistant and study lounge in freshman cohort housing
+- Dedicated resident assistant and study lounge in first-year cohort housing

 - Community-building welcome event in August

 - Scholarship carried from year three to year four, subject to a 3.0 GPA and continued program enrollment